facebook pixel

 Often intertwined with disrespect, many toxic workplaces lack meaningful diversity or inclusion efforts.
 For example, hiring and promotion practices may systemically favour certain dominant groups.

-Ultimately, a lack of diversity and inclusion restricts an organization from accessing and empowering talent.
+Ultimately, a lack of diversity and inclusion restricts an organisation from accessing and empowering talent.

 9. Stifling of innovative thinking

-Speaking up with useful creative concepts falls not just on deaf ears but prompts penalty.
-Over time, bright employees sharing modernized solutions hold back from fear of retaliation.
+Speaking up with useful creative concepts falls not just on deaf ears but prompts a penalty.
+Over time, bright employees sharing modernised solutions hold back from fear of retaliation.
 Unwillingness to implement new systems or try updated methods causes stagnation.

-Not incentivizing agility and innovation strangles productivity over the long term.
+Not incentivising agility and innovation strangles productivity over the long term.
 By valuing diverse thoughts and making space for new solutions, companies can transform toxic workplaces.

 10. Chronic negativity